jumidev/terraform-modules-auto-azurerm/automation/automation_schedule/README.md

 }

 inputs = {
-   name = "name of automation_schedule"
+   name = "Specifies the name of the Schedule"
    resource_group_name = "${resource_group}"
    # automation_account_name → set in tfstate_inputs
-   frequency = "frequency of automation_schedule"
+   frequency = "The frequency of the schedule"
 }

 tfstate_inputs = {